 Over the years, the explosion of trade around the world has resulted in the expansion of the infrastructure required to move goods around the world.
-There are several components to moving freight globally and independent firms compete for each portion of this traffic.
+There are several components to moving freight globally on container ships and independent firms compete for each portion of this traffic.

 Transportation is a commodity so the only real factors for customers to consider are cost and time.
 Of course, you have to assume that in either case your goods will arrive safely, but any part of the logistics chain that can’t handle the freight without damage won’t stay in business for long.